 Bullet Proof Doors for Hospital Security

 Hospitals straddle the line between a customer-oriented business and a public office.
 While there are obviously strong transactional elements to what they do–taking payments, processing patient paperwork, dispensing narcotics–there are also vast numbers of offices and smaller units that don’t need to be open to the world 24/7 the way an ER must.
 Creating a single checkpoint every visitor must pass through is simply impractical, but the notion of a deranged gunman–or a well-organized team of thieves looking to steel valuable narcotics for re-sale–is a nightmarish scenario.

 Fortunately, competent bullet proof companies can put together designs that will result on lock-down security for staff and patients at a price that, in the grand scheme of a hospital building project, could pass almost unnoticed.
 The judicious use of affordable mass-produced bullet-resistant fiberglass and utilitarian steel-cladded bullet proof doors and frames can offer imperceptible, fail-safe ballistic security to the largest medical complex without breaking the bank.

 Read more about Bullet Proof Doors and Bullet Resistant Barriers:

-“Frameless” all-glass doors are broad and inviting—practically the standard for modern offices.
-It’s important to know, however, that startlingly few glass door security options both fit and meet aesthetic demands while still providing significant safety.
-In fact, it wasn’t until the last few years that frameless all-glass ballistic security doors …
+“Frameless” all-glass doors are broad and inviting, making them practically the standard for modern offices.
+Despite these developments in interior design, startlingly few bulletproof doors meet current aesthetic demands while still providing significant safety.
+In fact, it wasn’t until the last few years that “frameless” bullet-resistant doors were available on …